R0mainSR/BackwardsSMBU/progression.md

 # Progression of Backwards SMBU

-*Note about "Finished" and "Released" : "Finished" says the level is ready for release but not released yet, and "Released" says the level is in the lastest release.*
+*Note about "Finished" and "Released" : "Finished" says the level is ready for release but not released yet, and "Released" says the level is in the latest release.*

 *SE = Secret Exit*